rubymonsters/webapps-for-beginners/source/09-sinatra/02-dsl.md

 end
 ```

-... which uses a "language" (i.e. methods provided by Sinatra) that is specific
+As you can see this code uses a "language" (i.e. methods provided by Sinatra)
-to the domain HTTP.
+that is specific to the domain HTTP.

 Does that make sense?